BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Blessed are they which are persecuted for righteousness' sake: for theirs is the kingdom of heaven.” - Matthew 5:10 (KJV)

+“Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.” - Matthew 5:11 (KJV)
+(GodsWrath)